Moshe Novomeysky: Palestine Potash Company

 British Mandatory authorities subsequently issued a tender for mining the Dead Sea area.
 Many groups applied; Novomeysky's consortium included a Scotsman named Thomas Gregorie Tulloch who had sought permission to mine there as early as the beginning of the British rule in 1918.
 After beating fierce competition from American firms for the right to mine around the Dead Sea, the application was officially accepted by High Commissioner Herbert Plumer in 1927.
 This triggered a debate in the British Parliament, revealing the anti-Semitic and anti-Zionist feelings of some MPs.
-In this debate, the speaker of the House of Lords, Islington, described Zionism as an "unfortunate experiment".
+In this debate, a member of the House of Lords, Islington, described Zionism as an "unfortunate experiment".

 Gathering support among well-known Londoners, Novomeysky was eventually granted a seventy-five year concession in August 1929 to his Palestine Potash Company, but only after providing documentation of his funding and accepting that the company be run by a Briton.
 The company's board of directors and marketing departments were located in London, their management and research laboratories in Jerusalem, the primary production facility on the northern shore of the Dead Sea, and experimental production at the Mount Sodom site.
 Most of the workers were employed at the northern shore campus and commuted from Jerusalem.
 British authorities would not allow the Jews to establish villages on nearby government land, but Novomeysky was ultimately granted permission to build a workers' neighbourhood on the basis of his concession.
 Marshland near the potash plant was drained, and a neighbourhood named Kalia was begun in 1934, which eventually built community institutions and was planned on the community settlement model.

 Seeing potential for the Dead Sea as a vacation place, the British authorities had installed a golf course in Kalia named Sodom and Gomorrah.